 The manual is divided into six units:

 Experienced clinic director?
 New clinic administrator?
 Either way, you've come to the right place.
-You may view the chapters as a series of steps to follow when launching a dental clinic or focus on particular topics of interest.
+You may view the units as a series of steps to follow when launching a dental clinic or focus on particular topics of interest.
 The manual includes a wealth of resources on topics to make your life easier: tools like supply lists, floor plans, photographs, budget worksheets, quality-improvement plans, fact sheets, and websites and other resources on topics like clinic policies, clinic efficiency, professional standards, funding strategies, and clinic design.

 Perhaps you are a safety net dental clinic director facing major challenges.
 Your clinic has a long waiting list and has been mired in red ink for years.
 You want to make the clinic efficient and sustainable.
 You don't know whether the solution lies in improved staffing patterns, revised clinic policies, or facility design.
 Or is the problem that you lack a business plan?
 This manual discusses the pros and cons of various options and links to other resources to help you make decisions.